-When I grew up watching skate videos I really enjoyed watching never before seen tricks that would challenge the skater both technically and gnarly.
+When I grew up watching skate videos I really enjoyed watching never before seen tricks that would challenge the skater both technically and also be gnarly.

 That is just what I liked and tried to recreate, so when it came down to film my own video parts.

 All of them in one, not to mention all the other super good skaters that I’m forgetting!